emjayking/My-Portfolio/models/index.md

 ### [Home](../index.md)

 These are [metal earth models](http://www.fascinations.com/metalearth) that I have built over the years.
 I feel this displays a talent and enthusiasm for modelling and tinkering.
+Also I have included a peice of digital artwork I did based on a blender tutorial.
+I am teaching myself to model in blender because I may want to pursue a career in digital art.

+# Models

 ## Big Ben
 ![Big Ben](photos/bigben.JPG)